sadiqshittu/sadiqshittu.github.io/_pages/about.md

 ---
 Bio
 ======
 I am a master's student in advanced computer science at Newcastle University.
 My research interest is in human-centered (cyber)security and privacy.
 Specifically, the use of empirical methods to explore how end users influence computer security and privacy issues.
+Additionally, I am an incoming doctoral student at the University of Tennessee, Knoxville, where I aim to further advance my research in this field.

 Previously, I received my BS in computer science with first-class honours from Fountain University Osogbo and a National Diploma in Computer Science from Federal Polytechnic Bida, Nigeria.